Why does the Center for Justice have this program?

 How do you become a Participant?

-If you are interested in becoming a participant in our program, please call 509-835-5211 to set up a “Drivers Relicensing Assessment Appointment.”
+If you are interested in becoming a participant in our program, please call 509-835-5211 then press 1 to set up a “Drivers Relicensing Assessment Appointment.”

 We may tell you to first go to the City Prosecutor’s Community Relicensing Program (509-835-5951) to ask if you qualify for their program.
 We serve those individuals who do NOT qualify for the City’s program – we serve those who have extensive criminal history, revocations in the 1st or 2nd degree, who live outside of Spokane County, or who have issues requiring legal assistance.